 The racial categories included in the census questionnaire generally reflect a social definition of race recognized in this country and not an attempt to define race biologically, anthropologically, or genetically.
-In addition, it is recognized that the categories of the race question include race and national origin or sociocultural groups.359 https://ncitermform.nci.nih.gov/ncitermform/?version=cdisc [Accessed 22 June 2020]
+In addition, it is recognized that the categories of the race question include race and national origin or sociocultural groups.359

 These data are based on self-identification across a minimum of five racial groups: (1) American Indian or Alaska Native, (2) Asian, (3) Black or African American, (4) Native Hawaiian or other Pacific Islander, and (5) White.
-OMB also permits the use a sixth category, (6) "some other race."360 Respondents may
+OMB also permits the use a sixth category, (6) "some other race."360 Respondents may report more than one race.361 Further, these recommendations also